DylanSpeiser/Java-6502-Emulator/README.md

  - New System Configuration Loader
  - Extensible CPU model, could model, say a Z-80
  - Address Mapper
+ - C64 Testing ability.
+Loads the Kernal and BASIC, but not 100% functional

 UNIMPLEMENTED FEATURES:
  - All 65c02-specific features (it is functionally a regular 6502 target when compiling code).